madpin/Meetscribe2/CONTRIBUTING.md

 ---

-Thank you for contributing to AIO Terminal Template! 🚀
+Thank you for contributing to Meetscribe! 🚀